 HistoryA game that wants to send a message

-To understand the story, we need to go back to this past January when a group of friends with complementary skills, Elizabeth, Rafael, Estelle and Diane, participated in the Global Game Jam, an annual and international event of video game creation, in teams, in 48 hours.
+To understand the story, we need to go back to January 2016 when a group of diverse people with complementary skills, Elizabeth, Rafael, Estelle and Diane, participated in the Global Game Jam, an annual and international event of video game creation, in teams, in 48 hours.
 Combining talents in writing, game design, graphic design and programming, they created “A Normal Lost Phone”, a narrative investigation game, with a simple story but a deep message.

 Through the interface of a mobile phone, the player must discover what happened to its owner, Sam.
 Digging through secrets scattered among apps, text messages and photo galleries, the player-voyeur starts witnessing the emotions of Sam, and behind the apparent light-heartedness of a teenage story, their questioning on coming of age, homophobia, depression or the search of oneself.A call to action

 Counting on its realistic and resonant writing, coupled with a strong graphical style, between drawing and painting, the prototype released for free after the Global Game Jam made its way through the Web, despite no specific communication.